-At Exeter Cathedral School we are committed to developing a love of learning through a broad and balanced curriculum in which children are inspired, excited and challenged.
+At Exeter Cathedral School we are committed to developing a love of learning through a broad and balanced curriculum through which children are inspired, excited and challenged.
 Children learn in a calm, creative environment which enables them to form positive relationships with adults and peers, where they feel safe, can develop a sense of belonging and have ownership of their learning environment.

 Early Years Foundation Stage

 The Reception curriculum follows the Early Years Foundation Stage which comprises seven areas of learning and development.
-All areas of learning and development are inter-connected.
+All these areas are interconnected.
 Three prime areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thus thrive.
-The prime areas are:

 We also support children in four specific areas, through which the three prime areas are strengthened and applied.
 The specific areas are: